kauffmanes/cis275-course/content/week6.md

 1. Finish our Intro to Design discussion
 1. Start learning CSS

+# Exams
+Your grades are now available on Sakai, along with comments where you lost points.

 # PAL Tutors
 Remember - we have PAL tutors for this course if you're stuck.
 They should be your go-to for troubleshooting!